What is this?

 It picks you up and turns you around.

-Life is like that too.
+Life works like that too.

 Want to reach me?